Ellis8462/Gym-website/README.md

 - Each button has a active effect which when clicking on the background colour of the button will be a darker shade.

+- Screens 1400px and above will have a hover transition effect on the cards making them scale 1.1 larger when the cursor is on it.
+The cards will ease back to its normal size when the cursor moves away from it.

 <details>
 <summary> Screenshots </summary>